gromacs/releng/docs/releng.rst

    and/or Jenkins cause old builds to break.
 As soon as the changes in releng are merged, all old changes in Gerrit need to be rebased.

+..
+TODO: The matrix-in-source-repo approach makes the example below incorrect, move it elsewhere and find a new one here.

    An example of this type of change would be introduction of a new build parameter that does not compile cleanly without a corresponding change in the main repo (e.g., introduction of a new compiler version that produces